Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 ### Note
 1. The processing time took 2 hours on a machine with an Intel® Core™ i9-10980XE CPU @ 3.00GHz × 36.

-2. Restricting the input VCF file to the target region (e.g., for exome analysis) can significantly reduce the processing time with this tool.
+2. For exome analysis, consider using a target region VCF from the original VCF, as it can significantly speed up processing with this tool.

 3. Usage example in ANNOVAR: